Academics

 Beyond Core

 Because we educate children holistically, specialists classes are an integral part of a student's academic experience.
-In addition to core subjects, Design Lab, Art, Music, Library, Spanish, and Physical Education cultivate an environment where whole-child education can occur.
+In addition to core subjects, students engage in six specialist classes: Art, Innovation Lab, Library, Music, Physical Education, and Spanish.
+The combination of core content plus specialist classes cultivate an environment where whole-child education can occur.

 List of 6 items.